forstmeier/findfile/README.md

 }
 ```

 The `"search"` object must contain:

 - `"text"`: a string value that the API will find matches to in the stored files
 - `"page_number"`: an integer indicating which page of the file to search on
 - `"coordinates"`: an array of two arrays containing floating point values between 0.0 and 1.0 which represent the top left and bottom right coordinates of the area of the page to search for text in (e.g. `[0.0,0.0]` is the top left corner of the page and `[1.0, 1.0]` is the bottom right corner of the page)

+A successful invocation will be a JSON object containing a `"message"` field indicating success and a `"data"` field holding an object containing bucket name keys and values of file name arrays.

 ### Request